DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_spfi.rst

   DWIPreprocess data_c88_raw.txt  data_c88_normalize.txt --oEachShell --bThreshold 15 --mask mask_c88.nii.gz  --odwi dwi_c88_normalize.nii.gz  --ograd grad_normalize.txt --ob0Image dwi_c88_b0.nii.gz

 * The b values in the HCP data all larger than 0.
 There is no exact ``b=0``.
 Thus we consider b values smaller than the ``bThreshold`` as ``b=0``.
-* The b values are not exactly equal 1000, 2000, or 3000. ``DWIPreprocess`` can group b values and replace b values using the mean of the group.
+* The b values are not exactly equal 1000, 2000, or 3000. :doc:`DWIPreprocess <commands/DWIPreprocess>` can group b values and replace b values using the mean of the group.
 * It outputs ``data_c88_normalize.txt`` which contains the b values, gradients and the normalized DWI data.